John Boston & Damien Broderick: Strange Highways: Reading Science Fantasy 1950-1967 (71%, Location 4981 of 7028 in the Kindle edition)

 He saw wonders; lightning chained, the wild waves of the very air made to talk and sing.
 All this would come to pass, all this and more.
 The age of tolerance, of reason, of humanity, of the dignity of the human soul. p.79

-This has some very good parts to it, but some scenes are not that clear and structurally it doesn’t seem quite right in parts either—there is an awkward break between the Questioning and his journey home.
+This has some very good parts, but some scenes are not that clear and structurally it doesn’t seem quite right—there is an awkward break between the Questioning and his journey home.
 So overall a good story but also an uneven one.

 Roberts’ second story in this issue, The Pace That Kills, is so different to the last that if you didn’t know Bevan was Roberts you wouldn’t guess.
 This story is set in the near future where society has increased traffic regulation to the point there is a Driver underground movement.
 Road transport is highly regulated by armed traffic wardens, and the maximum speed in cars, SafeTiPeds, is 25 mph.
 The narrative begins with two of the Driver resistance stopping to help a woman who has been speeding and has crashed.
 She is subsequently arrested and the incident headlines the news:

 The Victim, Moira Alice Kelly, address unknown, was flown by police helicopter to the St. Martins Centre of Social Sciences, where she is still seriously ill.
 The governorbox of the SafeTiPed had been tampered with and the vehicle was described by witnesses, some of whom are still being treated for shock, as easily exceeding forty miles an hour.